 A few times a day, when she is awake, one of us holds her hand and talks to her.
 We use simple sentences, talk of simple things.
 Like naming the city we are in.
 Describing the weather.
-I read out ultra simple letters written specially for her by my son.
+We read out ultra simple letters written specially for her by my son.
 I talk to her about her childhood, using abbreviated versions of stuff she told me when I was young.
 We show her labelled albums with large, easy to see pictures.
 Sometimes we read out (with some element of dramatizing) a tale or two from a large-print Panchatantra book.
 Sometimes, if she looks relatively alert, I draw a simple map and explain where Delhi is, and Shimla and Lahore, cities she spent her childhood in.
 She can no longer use her reading glasses, so everything we show her has to be simple, large, bold.
 Usually she smiles and seems content; sometimes, she does not react.

 A few years ago, I had assumed that any bed-ridden person would feel helpless and miserable all the time.
 That is not true for her.
 She seems happier now than I have seen her before (even when she was young).
 Especially after all the frustration and agitation she showed because of the inabilities caused by dementia, this is so much pleasanter to see.
 She seems to be at peace with herself, and is affectionate towards all of us.
 She holds my hand and takes it to her lips and kisses it.
 If someone had told me five years ago that I’d be spending a hour or two every day just holding her hand and sitting near her, I’d not have believed it.
 Hey, it sounds soppy.
 That I can experience her affection again seems nothing short of a miracle.